 You may catch some animals panting heavily on occasion, some more frequently than others, such as dogs.
 One animal that doesn't pant often is cats.
 In fact, if you notice that your cat is breathing heavy or panting then you may want to pay attention.
-Here, our Tennessee vets discuss some of the reasons your cat is experiencing heavy breathing and when you should be concerned.
+Here, our Nashville vets discuss some of the reasons your cat is experiencing heavy breathing and when you should be concerned.

 Heavy Breathing Cat